swent-group10/mvp-prd/template/6-non_functional_requirements.md

   - **Basic Plan**: Free access to basic features such as meal tracking, recipe search, and community contributions.
   - **Premium Plan**: Paid subscription offering advanced features such as meal recognition from a picture, personalized meal recommendations, and exclusive content.

 - **Marketing Strategies**: Multi-frontal marketing strategies will be used to attract users to the application.
-These include social media campaigns, influencer partnerships, email marketing, and search engine optimization (SEO) to increase app visibility and user engagement.
+These include social media campaigns, influencer partnerships, email marketing, and search engine optimization to increase app visibility and user engagement.

 #### User Onboarding